rachael-so/201-learningl-journal/day-11.md

-# Learing Journal: Day 11
+# Learning Journal: Day 11

 Today we started the bus mall project.
 This required a lot of thinking and figuring out how things work.
 I think I did well overall.
 The hardest part was figuring out the no duplicating situation.